Leo-gif-hihi/haddock3-znd/us manual.md

 ## 8. Notes & best practices

 - Always validate that `haddock3` and `fpocket` are available in the activated shell.
+- **Alternative conformations**: The script automatically handles multiple occupancy side-chain conformations by keeping only the first (A) conformation and removing B, C, etc. This prevents HADDOCK3 errors.
+- **Chain splitting**: All PDB files are split by chain.
+By default, chains from the same PDB are constrained together via body restraints (disable with `--keep-chains-separate`).
 - If you want the traditional CAPRI steps between every stage, you can extend `create_config` to insert `[caprieval]` etc.; the current setup relies on `haddock3-analyse` after completion.
-- For comparisons or debug, consider running baseline (multichain PDB) + split without body locks + split with locks to check the effect on docking quality.
+- For comparisons or debug, consider running with and without `--keep-chains-separate` to check the effect on docking quality.
 - Summary stats (success/failure counts, guided vs blind counts, number of auto restraints) are printed at the end.
 - `computational_data/<label>/fpocket/raw/` retains original fpocket output for reference.
 - You can still supply manual restraints (they take priority when present).